Region III

 Nathan Wilhite (931) 935-3280 • SG, BG

 No ATVs, motorcycles or hooved animal riding permitted.
 Closed to all non-hunting activities during deer hunts.
 Closed to all non-hunting activities during spring turkey season until 12 noon CDT.
-Antlered deer must have a minimum of four (4) points on one antler or a 15 inch minimum outside spread on all hunts.
+Antlered deer must have a minimum of four points on one antler or a fifteen inch minimum outside spread.
 Wild hogs may be taken during any deer hunt by legal deer hunters.

 Same as statewide seasons, except as noted.
 Closed to all hunting March 1 through the fourth Friday in August, except during spring turkey and squirrel seasons.
-Small game hunting and dog training closed at sunset on the day before and during scheduled deer and turkey hunts.
 Closed to quail hunting.
+Rabbit and Woodcock hunting open Wednesday, Saturday, and Sunday only.

 Big Bottom Unit • SG, BG, HI